psyonara/django-back-end-starters/README.md

-# django-model-starters
+# django-back-end-starters

-Choose from a wide variety of model templates to get your project started
+Choose from a wide variety of Django back-end templates to get your project started.